 - Have your butter at room temperature unless your recipe calls for cold butter.
 Your stick of butter should bend slightly when you hold it up.
 You don’t want it so warm that it looks greasy.

-- For cheesecake, both cream cheese and sour cream should be a room temperature as well.
+- For cheesecakes, both cream cheese and sour cream should be at room temperature as well.

 - Read through your recipe thoroughly before you begin.
 Some doughs may require some chilling time in the fridge, and if you want cookies immediately, you may want to select another recipe.